Skip to content

 The University has a variety of ways to pay, just choose the best method for you – further information can be found on our 'How to pay your fees' page.

-For most courses, students are required to pay at least 50%* of their fees to complete their online enrolment unless the University has received confirmation, they either have a loan approved for their year of study and/or approved sponsorship to cover their fees in full (any approved funding must be paid to the university directly).
+For most programmes, students are required to pay at least 50%* of their fees to complete their online enrolment unless the University has received confirmation, they either have a loan approved for their year of study and/or approved sponsorship to cover their fees in full (any approved funding must be paid to the university directly).

 If you or your family member are paying your fees, you can either: